ChristinaLK/algorithms-seminar/github/collaboration_bash.md

 If you have a merge conflict, edit the documents listed as being in conflict, then add and commit them as in 3.

+###Note on workflow

+It is helpful to pull from the central repository on a semi-regular basis in order to keep up with changes.